 Employee Rights No Fees Unless We Win

-Florence-Firestone, which is surrounded by some better-known cities and communities.
-To the north, beyond its northern boundary defined by Slauson Avenue, are Historic South-Central Los Angeles, Vernon and South Park.
-Its jagged eastern boundary is shared by Alameda Street, Santa Fe Avenue, and Florence Avenue, Wilson Avenue, East 69th Street, and Wilmington Avenue.
+Florence-Firestone, which is surrounded by some better-known cities and communities, is about six miles south of Downtown Los Angeles.
+Beyond its northern boundary, which is defined by Slauson Avenue, lies Historic South-Central Los Angeles, Vernon, and South Park.
+Its jagged eastern boundary is shared by Alameda Street, Santa Fe Avenue, Florence Avenue, Wilson Avenue, East 69th Street, and Wilmington Avenue.
 On the other side of that border are Huntington Park, Walnut Park, and South Gate.
 The southern end of Florence-Firestone is notched in the center and is defined approximately by Success Avenue, East 92nd Street, and Croesus Avenue.
-The neighborhoods to the south are Watts (home of the famous Watts Towers Arts Center, Hacienda Village, Nickerson Gardens and Imperial Courts.
+To the south is the community of Watts, home of the famous Watts Towers Arts Center, Hacienda Village, Nickerson Gardens, and Imperial Courts.
 Florence-Firestone’s western border follows Central Avenue, across from which is the area known generally as South Los Angeles.

 Florence-Firestone is well-served by public transportation through light rail and bus service.
 The area has several parks, including two large regional parks: Franklin D. Roosevelt Park and Ted Watkins Park.A Short History

 The first rail station in the area was established by Southern Pacific Railroad in about 1870 along the rail line leading from Los Angeles to the ocean port at Wilmington.
 The first post office in the area was established in 1877.
 By 1890, Florence-Firestone was a modest-sized farming community.
 Pacific Electric inter-urban rail established stops for its red car service along Florence and Graham Avenues.Ascot Park Racetrack